dstrueber/multicda/README.md

 * The folder *rules/refactoring* contains 8 selected refactoring rules, which we use to illustrate conflict detection.
 * The class *RunConflictDetectionOnRefactoring.java* contains the code for executing our conflict detection on the example rule set.

-The class RunConflictDetectionOnRefactoring supports a configuration option regarding the desired granularity level: Our technique supports the detection of conflicts on three granularity levels .
+The class *RunConflictDetectionOnRefactoring* supports a configuration option regarding the desired granularity level: Our technique supports the detection of conflicts on three granularity levels:

- * *binary* specifies whether a conflict exists or not
+ * **binary** specifies whether a conflict exists or not
- * *coarse-grained* identifies for a  given pair of rules all *minimal conflict reasons*, that is, problematic deletion components that lead to a conflict,
+ * **coarse-grained** identifies for a  given pair of rules all *minimal conflict reasons*, that is, problematic deletion components that lead to a conflict,
- * *fine-grained* identifies one representative example, called *initial conflict reason*, of each possible conflict.
+ * **fine-grained** identifies one representative example, called *initial conflict reason*, of each possible conflict.
 Initial conflict reasons correspond to *initial conflicts*, a distinguished subset of the set of critical pairs (which retains the completeness and local-confluence properties initially provided by critical pairs).

 Per default, the analysis is performed on all three granularity levels: